-To identify weather and climate stations for each park unit in the MIDN we selected only those stations located within 20 km of the MIDN park units.
-This buffer distance was selected in an attempt to include at least a few automated stations from major networks such as SAO, but also to keep the size of the stations lists to a reasonable number.
+To identify weather and climate stations for each park unit in the ARCN we have considered all available weather and climate stations, but highlight in this report only those stations located within 60 km of the ARCN park units.
+This was done in an attempt to include at least a few automated stations from major networks such as SAO.

-The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in MIDN.
+The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in ARCN.
 We recognize that other mapping formats may be more suitable for other specific needs.